vermontdevil/deafpickletail/site/faq/index.md

 **Are there food/drinks provided?**<br />The place sells water bottles, Gatorades, and a few protein snacks.
 It's a good idea to bring your own food and lots of drinks.
 Feel free to bring lawn chairs, but put them in the spectator area.
 You can eat whenever you want; the tournament won't pause for lunch.

 **Can fans come and cheer?**<br />Yes!
 Fans must stay in the spectator area at all times.

+**Special Note:** The tournament director can make changes as needed!